Romania’s Lookalikes Football Shirts

 Left: Romania 1990, Middle: USA 1990, Right: Portugal, Bochum and Besiktas

-Crest introduced on Romania shirts from early 90s onwards to 2017:
+Crest used on Romania shirts from early 90s onwards to 2017:

 Left: Romania Football Federation and Team crest 1991–2017, Right: New York Crest 1970–1985